devennn/devennn.github.io/_posts/2020-01-31-python-file-organizer.md

 How it works:
 1) User choose directory to organize
+2) User choose What to do - Reararnge or Rename
 2) Program do the rest!

 I think this would be useful not just for download folder, but also to other messy folder such as Desktop etc.